LeonardoTemperanza/LupinPathTracer/README.md

 ## Showcase:
 ![lonemonk](readme_images/lonemonk.png)
+Scene by Carlo Bergonzini.

 ![classroom](readme_images/classroom.png)
+Scene by Christophe Seux.

 ![bistroexterior](readme_images/bistroexterior.png)
+Scene by Amazon Lumberyard.

 ![landscape](readme_images/landscape1.png)
+Scene by Jan-Walter Schliep, Burak Kahraman, Timm Dapper.

 Depending on the hardware and on the complexity of the scene, the user can likely move the camera and visualize the path traced scene in a pseudo-real-time fashion.
 Try it yourself by downloading the latest release, which includes **Lupin Viewer** and a few test scenes!